 20. How Long Do You Plan to Stay at Wells Fargo?

 Nobody wants an employee who will leave when things get tough since the hiring process is normally too costly.
-You should therefore convince the interviewer that you intend to stay if given a chance.
+You should convince the interviewer that you intend to stay if given a chance.

 I have always wanted to work for Wells Fargo.
 It will be a dream come true if I get this chance.
 I, therefore, intend to stay as long as possible and do my job well to ensure my longevity.

-These are just but a few questions you should expect when interviewing for a job with Wells Fargo.
+These are just a few questions you should expect when interviewing for a job with Wells Fargo.
 We wish you all the best.